 Having been recently restructured, the Federal Committee introduces PPC's newest members to work on Capitol Hill.
 The Federal Committee's aim is to research and develop solutions to the nation's most urgent problems.

 Currently, the Federal Committee is tackling two pervasive issues of qualified immunity and increased broadband access.
 After finishing their briefs, they will be virtually presenting their research to Senators and Representatives on Capitol Hill.

-Daniel Da is a freshman at the University of Pennsylvania from Seattle, Washington with a prospective major in Economics and a minor in Computer Science.
+Daniel Da is a Senior Associate Consultant on the Federal Team, having joined PPC in Fall 2020.
+Daniel is a sophomore from Seattle, Washington, studying Economics with a minor in Computer Science.
 In high school, he conducted anthropological and social justice research with professors in China and various non-profit organizations.
 In addition to PPC, he is involved with the Penn Symphony Orchestra and the Chinese Student Association.
 In his free time, Daniel likes to listen to music, play the violin, hike, and swim.

 Noel Vossen is a Senior Associate Consultant on the Federal Branch, who joined PPC in Fall 2021.
 She is a sophomore in the College, from Toledo, Ohio, pursuing a major in Philosophy, Politics, and Economics with a minor in Economics.
 Noel is interested in tackling criminal justice reform, healthcare, and public transportation.
 After college, she currently plans on attending law school soon after.
 Outside of PPC, Noel is a content manager and editorial associate for The Penn Review.